Gold Cup Tarpon Tournament

 Islamorada, Florida Keys

-Talented Fly-Anglers were able to pull in a total of 66 fish during the five-day stretch, consisting of 37 Release and 29 Weight Fish, a significant decrease from last year’s 103 fish.
+Talented Fly-Anglers were able to pull in a total of 57 fish during the five-day stretch, consisting of 34 Release and 23 Weight Fish, resulting in a slight decrease to last year’s 66 fish and a significant decrease from 2022’s 103 fish.
 Teams of Anglers and Guides compete for various trophy and sponsor-donated items.
-The real honor is for the overall winning team to have their names added to the 60-year-old perpetual trophy.
+The real honor is for the overall winning team to have their names added to the 61-year-old perpetual trophy.
 The historic GCTT trophy is showcased locally at The Florida Keys Outfitters.

 First Runner Up Angler, Thane Morgan from Amarillo, TX, and Guide, Capt.
-Dustin Huff, earned a total of 4130 points.
-Morgan and Huff started the first 2 days slow, going out with a bang with 3 release fish and 3 weight fish (111.1, 120.1, and 91.8lbs) in the final 3 days of the tournament.
+Dustin Huff, earned a total of 2912 points.
+Morgan and Huff started the first 2 days slow, going out with a bang with 3 weight fish (129.2, 72.3, and 89.7 lbs) in the final 3 days of the tournament.

-Second Runner Up Angler, Chalmers Allen from Charleston, SC, and his Guide, Capt.
-Mike Alfano, earned Second Runner-Up with 4018 points.
-In a spectacular first year fishing the Gold Cup, Allen caught a total of 4 Weight Fish weighing 76.1, 86.3, 129.9, and 109.5 pounds.
+Second Runner Up Angler, Evan Carruthers from Maple Plain, MN, and his Guide, Capt.
+Greg Dini, earned Second Runner-Up with 2860 points.
+Carruthers caught a total of 2 Release Fish and 3 Weight Fish weighing 74.1, 75.6, and 76.3 pounds.

-The 61st Gold Cup Tarpon Tournament will take place June 17-21, 2024.
-For additional information, including current results and sponsors, please visit the website at www.GoldCupTT.com.
+additional information, including current results and sponsors, please visit the

 Please Support Our Sponsors